CankutBoraTuncer/Visual-Feature-Extraction-for-Tool-Construction-Based-on-Geometric-Reasoning/README.md

 ```

 ## Testing
-Run the main.py file in the test folder.
+Run the main.ipynb file in the test folder.